tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 “That’s right, because there really were dinosaur presidents in history.
-In fact, there were several, but Skiles was undoubtedly the most popular.
+In fact, there were several, but scales was undoubtedly the most popular.
 The Velociraptor president took office in the late 90s, though his term was more controversial.”